 You can also do an insanely fun Adventure Rider tour.
 If you don’t know what it is, and you are a motorcycle enthusiast, you have to check it out.

 This RV park, in Waynesville just off Interstate 40, has plenty of free parking available.
 There is a selection of tents camping and cabins available and if you want to bring your pet along, they are welcome.
 Creekwood Farm RV Park is open all year; if you want to make a reservation to stay, you need to pay a deposit at the time of booking.

 Tent Camping Maggie Valley

 3. Hillbilly Creekside Campground

 If you are escaping to the Smoky Mountains for some peace and quiet, you will find it at Hillbilly Creekside Campground.
-It’s a quiet and friendly place to stay and you can take your dog along with you, as long as it’s well behaved.
-The campground is in Maggie Valley and it’s right next to the country store where you can shop during your trip.
+It’s a quiet and friendly place to stay, and you can take your dog along with you, as long as it’s well-behaved.
+The campground is in Maggie Valley, and it’s right next to the country store where you can shop during your trip.

 4. Smoky View Cottages and RV Resort

-Anyone who prefers staying in a cabin than a tent will love the accommodation at Smoky View Cottages and RV Resort.
-The cabins are all cosily decorated and the campground covers five acres close to the center of Maggie Valley.
+Anyone who prefers staying in a cabin to a tent will love the accommodation at Smoky View Cottages and RV Resort.
+The cabins are all cozily decorated and the campground covers five acres close to the center of Maggie Valley.
 This is a comfortable and convenient place to stay if you take a family vacation to the area.
 The campground is right next door to Maggie Valley Festival Grounds where events are held on a regular basis.
 No matter whether you are visiting Maggie Valley to hike in the summer or ski in the winter, this is an ideal place to stay.